Investor Visas For Cyprus

 Cyprian programme continues to grow in popularity

-Our friendly team is authorised by the Cyprus Ministry of Finance to provide expert advice and support to clients seeking to secure Cyprian residency through the Cyprus Investment Programme.
+Our friendly team can provide you with the expert advice and support you will requre to secure Cyprian residency through the Cyprus Investment Programme.

 Our team strive to provide the most suitable investment opportunities to meet our clients' needs, so as to ensure they can secure residency under current Cyprian immigration law.

 Benefits of the Cyprus Investment Programme:

 - Confers the right to live, work, and study in all 28 European Union countries;

 - Full citizenship and passports are granted to the applicant and qualifying family members;

 - A Cypriot passport allows visa-free travel to 159 countries around the world;